1. THE BOYS WE SERVE

-At a minimum, it takes 10 months to complete our program, so we recommend planning for a 10-12 months.
+At a minimum, it takes 11 months to complete our program, so we recommend planning for a 11-13 months.
 In this time, boys will work through a level system and earn the equivalent of at least one year of academic credit in our boarding school.
-Parents must also make arrangement for 4 weeks of home visitation: one at Christmas, one in the spring, and two during the summer.
+Parents must also make arrangement for 4 weeks of family visitation: Summer, Fall, Winter and Spring.
 We feel that these times are necessary for your son’s eventual reintegration to your family, and for our staff to conduct training and campus improvements.
-NOTE: If the vacation times are not possible for your family, we are open to discussion.

 From the time he wakes up at 6:30 until he turns off his light at 9:30, each boy is given direct care and supervision.
 As he advances through our boarding school/program of therapy, and as he demonstrates greater responsibility, he is given a greater freedom; but his time is always managed carefully in order to provide meaningful and therapeutic activity.
 Whetstone is not a “lock down facility,” but leaving without permission will be a major violation, and we will work with the proper authorities to provide for their safe return.

-Whetstone’s greatest competitive edge is maintaining a low resident to staff ratio.
-Understanding the backgrounds of these boys, relationship building will be a key element to their overall therapy.
+Whetstone’s greatest competitive edge is maintaining a low boy-to-staff ratio, since relationship building will be a key element to their overall therapy.
 The minimum regulation for residential treatment centers in Missouri calls for a minimum 8:1 ratio.
-While most centers seek to maximize this number for budgetary purposes, we believe this will dramatically hinder the quality of care for our boys.
+While most centers seek to maximize this number for budgetary purposes, we believe this dramatically hinders the quality of care.
 In contrast, Whetstone is committed to maintaining a 3:1 ratio.

 The basis of our therapy is mentoring – the modeling of positive behaviors within a loving and supportive environment.
-Our low staff-to-boy ratio (1:3) allows us to spend quality time with each boy in the schoolroom, in the outdoors, and around the family hearth.
+Our low ratio allows each staff member – director, counselor, teacher and cook – to spend quality time with each boy in the schoolroom, in the outdoors, and around the family hearth.
 We believe in common sense approaches to problems: good sleep, healthy food, fresh air, sunshine and lots of exercise.
-Beyond this, we will contract and partner with physicians and counseling professionals as needed, within the varied contexts of individual, family and/or group sessions.
-Last but not least, we believe in the power of the Holy Spirit, through prayer and bible study, to change lives.
-At the end of the day, it is God, our Lord and Maker, who understands us better than we understand ourselves.
+In addition to this, our FULL-TIME, licensed counselor facilitates individual, group and family counseling on-campus, and off-site if necessary.
+In all cases, this involves an issue and system-based approach which works toward family reconciliation.
+This allows us to meet each boy and family wherever they happen to be on their road to recovery.
+Last but not least, we believe in the power of the Holy Spirit to change lives.
+At the end of the day, it is Lord and Maker who understands us better than we understand ourselves.
 Whetstone may sow the seed, but God gives the increase.

 God has designed the family, above all things, to provide the basis of our mental, emotional and spiritual health.
 It is usually the case, though not always, that a rupture has occurred within the family of a troubled boy.
 Death, illness, divorce, abuse and neglect are frequent causes, but whatever the case, it is best if this rupture can be repaired.
 To this end, Whetstone hopes to serve as a resource for parents who seek reconciliation with their son, who though he may not know it or admit it now, desires the same.
-We hope to facilitate this through a process of family counseling, transparent and regular communication between all stakeholders, supervised visits, and eventually overnight stays.
+We hope to facilitate this through a process of family counseling, transparent and regular communication between all stakeholders, supervised visits and eventually, overnight stays.
 Over time, through patience and prayer, it is our goal that the family be restored.
+This can only be realistically achieved if families are invested in the process from beginning to end.
+The choice to send your son to Whetstone Boys Ranch is a choice to join him on a journey which involves the following:

 Whetstone Boys Ranch is also a Therapeutic Boarding School.
 The benefits of our program include the following: